We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 Cardiologists, Vascular Doctors, Podiatrists, Gastroenterologists, Physical Therapists, Pediatricians, Internal Medicine and Family Medicine Physicians Serving Patients in Sheepshead Bay, Marine Park, Flatlands & Midwood, Brooklyn, New York, Astoria Queens, New York, & Manhattan, New York

-It’s not unusual to experience acid reflux after eating a large meal, but you may have a more chronic condition if your acid reflux occurs frequently.
-At New York Specialty Clinics, serving patients of Astoria, Queens and Sheepshead Bay, Midwood, and Marine Park/Flatlands of Brooklyn, the experienced health care providers diagnose and treat acid reflux.
+At New York Medical Vascular Care, we serve patients of Astoria, Queens, Sheepshead Bay, Midwood, and Marine Park/Flatlands of Brooklyn.
+Our experienced healthcare providers diagnose and treat acid reflux.
 They can provide the care you need to alleviate your symptoms and prevent more severe health issues.
 Call the nearest New York City office or book an appointment online today.

 Acid Reflux Q & A